devops-surya/devops-training/FEB-2023/Docker & Kubernetes/K8s.md

 <br/>

-# Create a k8s cluster with kubeadm :
+# Create a k8s cluster with kubeadm : [REFER HERE](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)

 ## Before you begin
   * A compatible Linux host.
 The Kubernetes project provides generic instructions for Linux distributions based on Debian and Red Hat, and those distributions without a package manager.